Skip to content

 AnalysisFull AI Review Included

-• Record Power Density: The device achieved an output power density of 1.04 W/mm at 2 GHz, the highest reported value for a diamond transistor operating at this frequency.
+• Record Performance: Achieved a high output power density of 1.04 W/mm at 2 GHz, the highest reported value for a diamond transistor operating at this frequency.

-• Excellent RF Performance: The 0.45 µm gate length MOSFET exhibited an extrinsic cutoff frequency (fT) of 15 GHz and a maximum frequency of oscillation (fmax) of 36 GHz.
+• High Frequency Metrics: The device demonstrated strong high-frequency characteristics with an extrinsic cutoff frequency (fT) of 15 GHz and a maximum oscillation frequency (fmax) of 36 GHz.

 ParameterValueUnitContext